Witiko/doctoral-thesis/main.md

 provision of computational resources, and Michal Štefánik, who would always be there to discuss any and all research ideas.

-I would also like to thank my tutor, Eniafe Festus Ayetiran, for his invaluable guidance throughout my studies.
-You provided me with the tools I needed to publish my work and successfully complete my dissertation.

 Last but not least, I would like to thank my parents for their wise counsel and sympathetic ear.
 You are always there for me.